Orbital Infrastructure Group Inc. (OIG) average volume reaches $1.08M: Is Wall Street expecting a rally? - News Daemon

 Technical Analysis of Orbital Infrastructure Group Inc. (OIG)

-Analysing the last 5-days average volume posted by the [Orbital Infrastructure Group Inc., OIG], we can find that recorded value of 0.84 million was lower than the volume posted last year of 1.48 million.
-As of the previous 9 days, the stock’s Stochastic %D was 21.17%.
+Compared to the last year’s volume of 1.47 million, its volume of 1.02 million showed lagged in the last five days.
+As of the previous 9 days, the stock’s Stochastic %D was 8.91%.
 Additionally, its Average True Range was 0.03.

-During the past 100 days, Orbital Infrastructure Group Inc.’s (OIG) raw stochastic average was set at 1.58%, which indicates a significant decrease from 8.89% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 124.00% in the past 14 days, which was higher than the 97.97% volatility it showed in the past 100 days.
+During the past 100 days, Orbital Infrastructure Group Inc.’s (OIG) raw stochastic average was set at 0.41%, which indicates a significant decrease from 4.54% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 81.13% in the past 14 days, which was lower than the 97.72% volatility it showed in the past 100 days.

 Orbital Infrastructure Group Inc. (NASDAQ: OIG) Key Stats